 Church Farm School in Exton, Pennsylvania

-Church Farm School is a boarding and day college preparatory school for boys of all backgrounds in grades 9-12.
+Church Farm School is a great christian boarding high school.
+It is a boarding and day college preparatory school for boys of all backgrounds in grades 9-12.
 Located on 150 acres in beautiful Exton, Pennsylvania, the school is only 30 miles from Philadelphia.
 It has grown from 15 students in 1918 to its current enrollment of 190 students.
 Church Farm School was founded by the Reverend Dr. Charles W. Shreiner in 1918.
 From the beginning, a Church Farm School education emphasized character development.
 Students were given room and board in exchange for their continued efforts to pursue personal, physical and academic growth.
 In those early years, the school functioned as a self-sustaining farm, but in the late 1970s, farming operations were phased out and the school turned its focus to strong academics, the arts (including an accomplished choir), diverse electives, foreign languages, STEAM, community service, competitive admissions, athletics for all skill levels and a strong college guidance program.
 The Church Farm School is Episcopalian-based, and students of all different faiths are welcome and respected at the school.
 Learn more at www.gocfs.net.

 Brook Hill School in Bullard, Texas

+If you’re looking for christian boarding schools in Texas, Brook Hill School might be for you.
 Opening as a middle school in 1997, Brook Hill School has grown into a large, independent school that now teaches pre-kindergarten children all the way up through graduation.
 The school takes in both day and boarding students and is located on 280 acres of land outside of Tyler, Texas.
 The school also accommodates many international students.

 Instead of dormitory or apartment-style housing, BHS houses all boarding students in home-like residential structures that are complete with kitchens, game rooms, private bathrooms, etc. Each house has full-time “parent” mentors who supervise students’ academic progress as well as their overall character development (these mentors have separate, private living quarters).